 Of course, tools are perfect to be hung on peg board.
 Notice how, in this organized tool wall, baskets are used for small items or items that can’t hang on their own.
 Here’s another example for tool organization.
 And if you like to be super organized, check out this peg board: This way, everyone knows what belongs where and if something is missing.

 If you have lots of nails, screws, bolts and other tiny objects, consider storing them in empty baby food jars (f you don’t have any, ask a friend or family member with a baby).
-The jars can be attached to peg board using a wire wrapped under the rim as you see here.
+The jars can be attached to peg board using a wire wrapped under the rim.
 Garden tools store well on peg board, too, making it easy to grab whatever you need.

 Once you’re back in the house, broom closets can be easily organized with peg board as can laundry rooms.
 If you happen to have a cupboard in your laundry room, I love this idea of replacing the cupboard doors with peg board.
 Move into the kitchen and if you have a large wall, but not much in the way of cupboards/drawers, peg board can be a great way to store pots, pans, and large gadgets.
 Small gadgets can also be stored on peg board inside cupboards and it makes them much easier to find and put away.
 Remember to allow for the width of the spacers when planning – you may need to adjust the depth of your shelves inside the cabinet.

 In the bathroom, I envision a smaller version attached to the inside door of a vanity.
 Let’s not forget the bedroom.
 You could skip the frame and fabric to make it easier, but with both, I could see this closet organizer on the back of a bedroom or closet door work for women’s or men’s accessories.
 Jewelry can also be stored decoratively on painted and framed peg board.